kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

     </html>
 ```

+You can use any favourite editor of your choice and save the file anywhere.
+In fact, you can use the vim editor on the terminal.

 ## Serverlessly Hello World
+Truly painless so far even with the gigantic first step.

-In the section above, Hello World was statically written and that's below our intended outcome.
+In the first step, "Hello World" was statically written and that's below our intended outcome.

 Instead of been static, we can leverage on React and ReactDom to make it even more awesome and dynamic.